vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 #### Task 1: Open IoT Hub

-1. In your browser, open the Azure Portal and navigate to your IoT hub.
+1. If necessary, open the Azure Portal and navigate to your IoT hub.

-1. On the left-side menu, under **Security**, click **Settings**.
+1. On the left-side menu, under **Defender for IoT**, click **Settings**.

     The **Settings Page** lists the following areas: